-Involvement: The Board understands b.
-Community that behavioral, and emotional needs are effectively addressed, learning will be difficult and academic growth will be an unrealistic objective.
-The Board, with assistance from the management company, will identify and develop partnerships with community-based private and public service providers, faith based groups, and civic leaders who will support student success.
-These partnerships will result in the direct provision of onsite social and behavioral health services as well as mentoring, advocacy, and communitywide influence to create employment and post-secondary opportunities.
+b.
+Community Involvement: The Board understands that unless social, behavioral, and emotional needs are effectively addressed, learning will be difficult and academic growth will be an unrealistic objective.
+The Board, with the assistance of the management company, will identify and develop partnerships with community-based private and public service providers, faith based groups, and civic leaders who will support student success.
+These partnerships will result in the direct provision of onsite social and behavioral health services as well as mentoring, advocacy, and community-wide influence to create employment and post-secondary opportunities.
 School leaders and the Board will ensure that parental involvement, community partnerships, and collaborations will be enduring and include commitments to ongoing evaluation and improvement, access to available human and financial resources, adequate representation of stakeholders, adequacy of staffing and resources to perform key functions, and adequate performance/accountability mechanisms.